bjmt/yamtk/README.md

  -h         Print this help message.
 ```

+### Overview of shuffling algorithms

+yamshuf uses a few different shuffling implementations.
+When k = 1, it performs
+a Fisher-Yates shuffle of the input sequences.
+For higher values of k, there
+are three available methods.
+The default method (Euler) involves constructing
+a k-mer edge graph from the k-mer counts of the input sequences and finding a
+random Eulerian walk through all of the available k-mers (thus ending up with
+the exact same number of k-mers in the final shuffled sequences).
+The `-m`
+flag triggers the use of the Markov method, where a Markov chain is constructed
+from the k-mer counts in the sequences and the resulting probabilities are used
+for generating new sequences of equal length (thus ending up with new sequences
+with similar, but not exactly the same, k-mer counts).
+Finally, the `-l` flag
+results in the input sequences being split linearly into chunks (with length k)
+which are then shuffled via the Fisher-Yates method.

 ### Benchmarking

 Using GNU Time on my MacbookPro M1 and the following equivalent commands to